• Home

 Why the Iran war is fueling merger chatter

 One issue potentially driving consolidation chatter is rising fuel costs.
-Jet fuel prices have spiked from $100 a barrel pre-war levels to nearly $200 a barrel, spelling trouble for even the larger carriers.
-Now, United on Wednesday said the airline may have to raise prices by 15% to 20%.
+Jet fuel prices have spiked from $100 a barrel prewar levels to nearly $200 a barrel, spelling trouble for even the larger carriers.
+United on Wednesday said the airline may have to raise prices by 15% to 20%.
 And German carrier Lufthansa just slashed 20,000 flights as the European market endures some of the most brutal conditions amid the ongoing energy crisis.
 Those price shocks have contributed to much of the discussion around consolidation.

 “Is there room for some mergers in the aviation industry?
-Yeah, I think there is,” transportation secretary Sean Duffy told CNBC earlier this month.
+Yeah, I think there is,” Transportation Secretary Sean Duffy told CNBC earlier this month.
 Delta CEO Ed Bastian echoed that sentiment.

 “Over my career, I’ve seen many periods of disruption in this industry,” he said on the Delta earnings call last week.
-“Time and again, high fuel prices have been the most powerful catalyst for change, separating the winners and forcing weaker players to rationalize, consolidate or be eliminated.”
+“Time and again, high fuel prices have been the most powerful catalyst for change, separating the winners and forcing weaker players to rationalize, consolidate, or be eliminated.”
 Delta posted revenue of $14.2 billion for the first quarter, up 9% year over year, slightly above expectations.
 But the company said its fuel bill would be $2 billion higher than anticipated thanks to the spike in costs.

-“Fewer choices mean higher ticket prices, more fees, and fewer options for anyone who wants to get from point A to point B,” Ganesh Sitaraman, legal scholar and author of Why Flying Is Miserable: And How to Fix it, told Reuters.
+“Fewer choices mean higher ticket prices, more fees, and fewer options for anyone who wants to get from point A to point B,” Ganesh Sitaraman, legal scholar and author of Why Flying Is Miserable: And How to Fix It, told Reuters.

 Customers would also face a shortage of certain key flight routes.
 The merger would force the combined airline to sell off operations on an estimated 289 routes where the two airlines are currently the only, or one of only two, airlines flying, Tom Fitzgerald, airline analyst at TD Cowen, told CNBC last week.